A Risk Management Guide for Household Employers

 • Create an employee handbook.

-Putting important details in one place benefits all parties.
-It might seem trivial, but writing down rules and expectations can help you down the road, should someone violate them.
+Putting essential details in one place benefits all parties.
+Writing down rules and expectations can help you if someone violates them.

 • Empower employees to do the right thing.

-Give staff the knowledge on how to safely and effectively handle situations such as fires or weather incidents.
-This way, employees know how to properly protect themselves, family members, and, if there is time, art or other valuables.
-Also prepare them for less catastrophic problems such as red wine spills on your silk carpet.
-You may want to pay for training in key skills, like first aid for the nanny, defensive driving for the chauffeur, etc.
+Train staff to handle situations such as fires or weather incidents safely and effectively so employees know how to properly protect themselves, family members, and, if there is time, art or other valuables.
+Also, prepare them for less catastrophic problems, such as wine spills on your silk carpet.
+You may want to pay for training in key skills, like first aid or defensive driving.

 Step 3: Set limits